 Recruiter Pet Peeves: No-nos on Personal Profile Pics, emails and voicemails

 Well yes- that’s just your personal internet presence creeping into a professional recruiting setting….and you probably thought it was safely segregated in your “personal” social presence online.
 Unfortunately for you, it often isn’t and that image now can’t be unseen by the recruiter that just saw another side to you.
-It may be fine – In fact it might even help you, but it probably didn’t fit the professional image you were trying to convey.
+It may be fine – In fact, it might even help you, but it probably didn’t fit the professional image you were trying to convey.

-Which brings me to the point of this article – Looking for a job is where your personal internet presence meets your professional world so putting your best foot forward here is crucial.
+This brings me to the point of this article – Looking for a job is where your personal internet presence meets your professional world so putting your best foot forward here is crucial.
 Everyone writes about setting up your linked profile appropriately so I wanted to focus on three pet peeves of mine in the recruitment arena that get less coverage where you can do just that….

 2. Profile Pictures

 I get to see a lot of these every day and there is generally room for a lot of improvement.
 I also have seen more than my fair share of bad amateur photography from my time as founder of a UGC image agency called CitizenImage.
 Here are a few ideas on what not to do and what to do in your Linkedin profile photo……

 - Get a professional profile picture of you as your working self.

 - Smile.
 Show a friendly face to the world.

 - Wear clothes that match the work environment you are in or strive to be in.
 Suits and ties are great for corporate environments but may give off the wrong vibe to recruiters for startups.

 - Feel free to get creative with the background- especially if it is representative of the industry that you work in